310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 </div>

 {% bubble Midori smilesoft %}
-—Alright, that’s all for the Mascot Character Course.
+—Alright, that’s all for the Yuruchara Course.
 Thank you for listening…♪
 {% endbubble %}

 {% bubble Shinobu v2 %}